Saint-Sulpice, Vaud: Geography

 Saint-Sulpice has an area, As of 2009, of 1.9 km2.
 Of this area, 0.28 km2 or 15.1% is used for agricultural purposes, while 0.13 km2 or 7.0% is forested.
 Of the rest of the land, 1.41 km2 or 75.8% is settled (buildings or roads).

 Of the built up area, industrial buildings made up 6.5% of the total area while housing and buildings made up 41.9% and transportation infrastructure made up 11.8%.
 Power and water infrastructure as well as other special developed areas made up 3.2% of the area while parks, green belts and sports fields made up 12.4%.
 Out of the forested land, 5.4% of the total land area is heavily forested and 1.6% is covered with orchards or small clusters of trees.
 Of the agricultural land, 13.4% is used for growing crops and 1.1% is pastures.

 The municipality was part of the Morges District until it was dissolved on 31 August 2006, and Saint-Sulpice became part of the new district of Ouest Lausannois.

 The municipality is located along Lake Geneva between the Venoge and Chamberonne river.
-It consists of the village of Saint-Sulpice, the residential development of Les Pierrettes and the industrial zone of En Champigny.
+It consists of the village of Saint-Sulpice, the residential development of Les Pierrettes and the industrial zone of En Champagny.